Getting stickers and burrs on your horse’s mane and tail out

 Work in your grooming oil of choice on the burrs in the mane.

 - Rather than dousing your horse with the conditioner or oil, apply a little bit at a time.
 You may need to work it in or let your conditioner marinate a bit.
 Applying too much too soon leads to drips.

 - Start at the bottom or edge of the mat and slowly work the burrs and stickers out.
-As you work into the mass, or up the mane, or uncover more dry hair and burrs, add a bit more conditioner or oil.
+Add a bit more conditioner or oil as you work into the tangled portions of the mane or tail.

 - The bonus of using a horse conditioner or horse grooming oil is that you likely won’t need to wash it out.
 If you do find your horse with way too much oil in his hair, a quick shampoo will do the trick.

 - You can use your hands or a mane comb (pick your fave) to help you work out the hairy mess of burrs and mane.
 A generic mane comb can be angled so that only one or two tines works the little stickers out of there.